What is Marketing Productivity? Metrics, Best Practices

 7 Ways to Increase Marketing Productivity

 With an effective marketing dashboard in place, you’ll be able to score such things as new growth opportunities, enhanced ROI, a clear view of good investment opportunities, more potential customers, and excellent existing customer retention.
+Can be done through marketing outsourcing, allowing your team to focus on strategic tasks.
+Leveraging marketing outsourcing can further amplify these benefits by streamlining processes and enabling your team to focus on strategic tasks.

-There are many ways to increase marketing productivity, but we have shortlisted seven strategies that can be considered.
+However, there are many ways to increase marketing productivity, but we have shortlisted seven strategies that can be considered.

 1. Integrate Automation